Nolan Miller: Career

 Miller designed costumes for multiple Spelling-produced television series, including Charlie's Angels, The Love Boat and Green Acres, but is best known as the costume designer for the 1980s prime time soap opera Dynasty, and related series.
 His designs, in particular those made for the characters Alexis Colby (Joan Collins) and Dominique Deveraux (Diahann Carroll), set a fashion trend for thick shoulder pads, power suits and "old-Hollywood-style wardrobe of sequined gowns, luncheon suits, wide-brimmed hats, frivolous veils, fur stoles and the occasional turban."
-Other iconic costumes by Miller include Morticia Addams's signature dress on The Addams Family, and Ginger Grant's beaded gown on Gilligan's Island.
+Other iconic costumes by Miller include Morticia Addams's signature dress on The Addams Family, Ginger Grant's beaded gown on Gilligan's Island, and gowns featured by various legendary stars who participated in a MGM Musicals Tribute at the 1986 Academy Awards.

 From 1983 to 1987, Miller was nominated six times for an Emmy Award.
 Nominated four times for Dynasty, he won a 1984 Primetime Emmy Award for Outstanding Costumes for a Series for the soap opera.
 He was also nominated in 1985 for the Elizabeth Taylor television movie Malice in Wonderland, and in 1987 for The Two Mrs. Grenvilles, starring Ann-Margret and Claudette Colbert.

 Christopher Schemering notes in The Soap Opera Encyclopedia that "[t]he Nolan Miller creations became so popular that Dynasty spawned its own line of women's apparel", and later a men's fashion line.
 "The Dynasty Collection," was a series of fashion designs based on costumes worn by Joan Collins, Linda Evans, Stephanie Beacham and Diahann Carroll.
-Miller maintained a career as a private couturier in Beverly Hills, California, with clients including Sophia Loren, Elizabeth Taylor, Joan Collins and Bette Davis, for whom he designed the red dress that she wore to receive the Cesar Award in France.
+Miller maintained a career as a private couturier in Beverly Hills, California, with clients including Taylor, Collins, Sophia Loren and Bette Davis, for whom he designed the red dress that she wore to receive the César Award in France.
+Miller's office was adorned with autographs of his favorite stars and sketches of these famous costumes, illustrated by his collaborator and sketch artist Donna Peterson, who had previously worked for Helen Rose.

 For two decades he designed a line of jewelry for QVC.
 A 2005 collaboration with Joan Rivers and Kenneth Jay Lane, the Scoundrel Collection, was designed for the Broadway production of the musical Dirty Rotten Scoundrels.
 The collection was presented on QVC with an April 25, 2005 broadcast and sold at the Imperial Theatre's concessionaire.

 In 2000, he received the Costume Designers Guild Career Achievement Award.